 Dr. Michael Zenn is an internationally recognized expert in breast reconstruction surgery for cancer patients.
 He has literally written the book.
 His two-volume textbook, Reconstructive Surgery, has become essential reading for plastic surgery residents and practicing surgeons world-wide.
 His more than 20 years of experience has culminated in his creation of his patented Zenn Delay technique.
 This revolutionary reconstructive method extends conservation of the nipple and breast skin following mastectomy to most patients, even those previously irradiated.
 It also significantly reduces the rates of complications while reducing the standard treatment time for most patients in the Raleigh and Cary area by months.
 Plastic surgeons around the world now employ the Zenn Delay technique to give their patients safer, more efficient care and more aesthetically appealing outcomes.

 Dr. Zenn offers unparalleled experience and skill in breast reconstruction.
-Before entering private practice to support Raleigh and Durham-area patients, he served as a Full Professor and the Vice Chief of Plastic Surgery at Duke University Medical Center and was director of its residency program for ten years.
+Before entering private practice to support patients in the Raleigh and Cary area, he served as a Full Professor and the Vice Chief of Plastic Surgery at Duke University Medical Center and was director of its residency program for ten years.
 He encourages women who are considering mastectomy to learn about all of their treatment options and to explore the advantages of the Zenn Delay.